monkeywave/monkeywave.github.io/content/posts/boringsecrethunter-hooking-boringssl-on-android/index.md

 +++
-title = "Intercepting Android\'s Encrypted Traffic: Hooking BoringSSL with friTap" date = 2025-02-28T17:43:13+01:00
-description = "How to use BoringSecretHunter to facilitate hooking BoringSSL with friTap" author = "Daniel Baier"
+title = "Intercepting Android's Encrypted Traffic: Hooking BoringSSL with friTap" date = 2025-02-28T17:43:13+01:00 description = "How to use BoringSecretHunter to facilitate hooking BoringSSL with friTap" author = "Daniel Baier"